ptrcarta/pointzero/README.md

 I try to keep this low dependencies.
 Apart from bash, it makes use of gnu-sed or ssed specific functions. on OSX/*BSD default sed won't cut it.

+#Todo
+links to blog homepage in permalinked articles favicons